-Horseback riding teaches girls responsibility, patience, discipline, understanding, empathy, compassion, problem solving, and self-control.
-It allows girls to see the world from a different perspective (on top of a horse!) and can build their confidence and selfesteem.
+Horseback riding teaches responsibility, patience, discipline, understanding, empathy, compassion, problem solving, and self-control.
+It allows a chance to see the world from a different perspective (on top of a horse!) and can build confidence and self-esteem.
 One of the most important aspects of horseback riding is showing respect for horses.